adibalcan/PyTor/README.md

 PyTor
 =========

-Python module for http requests by tor network
+Python module for http requests by tor network.
+PyTor change automatically IP address when a string marker is detected in response to a request.

 Requirements
 =========
-tor,
+Tor,

-privoxy
+Trivoxy

 Installation
 =========